 Dáil Éireann - Volume 400 - 27 June, 1990

 Dáil Éireann 400 Written Answers.
-Houses of the Oireachtas Secretarial Assistants.
+Labelling of Foodstuffs.